rnestler/rnestler.github.io-source/content/articles/2017/2017-05-17_visiting_hacklab01.rst

     Hallway in Medika

-Since some people actually live in Medika, there rooms, including showers and toilets are separated from the rest of the building.
+The rooms for residents of Medika, including showers and toilets, are separated from the rest of the building.

 .. figure:: /images/tour_de_hackerspace/hacklab01/hacklab01_1.jpg
     :target: /images/tour_de_hackerspace/hacklab01/hacklab01_1.jpg